Mathieu-Desrochers/Learning-Docker/README.md

 Building images
 ---
+Set the working directory to /image-hello-world.
 Writing the Dockerfile.
-Set working directory to /image-hello-world.

     FROM golang:1.19.0
     COPY . /src